Shine Lawyers' Senior Solicitor Laura Hadfield guides you through the key features of Australia's NDIS.

 - The person is likely to require support under the NDIS for their lifetime.

 Once accepted, a participant will remain in the scheme for life; however, payments may be reduced or extinguished should the participant become reliant upon aged care services.

 The NDIS is rolling out in stages across Australia.
 Full details of roll out dates can be found on the NDIS website.

 The NDIS will fund all reasonable and necessary support that is related to the participant’s disability.
 This support is aimed to:

 - Help participants increase their independence and social and economic participation;

 - Develop their capacity to actively take part in the community; and

 - Assist in pursuing their goals, objectives and aspirations.

-Reasonable and necessary support will be assessed on a case by case basis by the National Disability Insurance Agency (NDIA) and may include aids & equipment, home or vehicle modifications, continence aids, occupational therapy, speech therapy, personal care, transport assistance, house cleaning, and gardening.
+Reasonable and necessary support will be assessed on a case by case basis by the National Disability Insurance Agency and may include aids & equipment, home or vehicle modifications, continence aids, occupational therapy, speech therapy, personal care, transport assistance, house cleaning, and gardening.

 The NDIS does not fund treatment costs or the cost of medication.